FAForever/wiki-pages/Development/Vault/Rules.md

 * Content must use the [FAF vault license](https://content.faforever.com/tos/vault-license.html) or a more permissive license.
 * Content must follow naming conventions, and have proper attribution and disclosures.
 * No GPG maps or variants thereof without approval.
-* No content that could be wholly and consistently recreated from minimal data such a seed; notably raw [Neroxis Map Generator](https://github.com/FAForever/Neroxis-Map-Generator) output.
+* No content that could be wholly and consistently recreated from minimal data such a seed; notably the raw output of [Neroxis Map Generator](https://github.com/FAForever/Neroxis-Map-Generator).

 ## Legal requirements:
 Content must not breach international laws or the national/federal laws of the vaults' host country(s).
 This notably includes but is not limited to: